ubuntu/authd/CONTRIBUTING.md

 * General issues or feature requests should be reported to the [GitHub Project](https://github.com/ubuntu/authd/issues)
 * Search for existing Issues and PRs on the [project's repository](https://github.com/ubuntu/authd) before creating your own.
 * We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
-* If you've never contributed before, see [this Ubuntu discourse post](https://discourse.ubuntu.com/t/contribute/26) for resources and tips on how to get started.
+* If you've never contributed before, see [this post on ubuntu.com](https://ubuntu.com/community/contribute) for resources and tips on how to get started.

 ### Issues